s6rapala/jsf-primefaces-security/README.md

 6. In goals mention, spring-boot:run
 7. Click Run
 8. Open the Browser, got to http://127.0.0.1:8080/login.xhtml
 9. A UI based on PrimeFaces is created.
+10. For username, enter 'raghu.palakodety' and password '1234' and it has a ROLE which is USER_ROLE.
+11. For username, enter 'root' and password '5678' and it has an ADMIN_ROLE.